Blaize-Egelhof/HangMan/README.md

 ### For code inspiration, design inputs, help and advice.

-I have consulted numerous websites, individuals and slack channels to get support for the code.
+I have consulted numerous websites.
 No code block is directly copied but some generates from information I gathered from other developers and sites:

 ### Acknowledgment